-Ties for the series decided result in the final event.
+Ties for the series will be decided in favour of a boat’s result in the final event.

 Each event will in addition to the overall results have an additional results list containing those boats helmed by a person holding a World Sailing Group 1 Classification.